Adityammar65/FilmKu/README.md

 Or, to run it locally:

-1. Make sure Python, Streamlit, and streamlit_option_menu are installed.
+1. Make sure Python, Streamlit,Supabase and streamlit_option_menu are installed.
 2. Run the following command in your terminal:

 streamlit run FilmKu.py